SSWConsulting/SSW.Rules.Content/rules/do-you-use-co-creation-patterns/rule.md

 We can avoid this by using co-creation patterns.

-> As a general rule pull requests with less that 20 lines of code make good candidates for co-creation
+> As a general rule pull requests with less that 20 lines of code and larger changes with a degree of complexity or risk make good candidates for co-creation

 ### Techniques